grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 You can configure the data source using either the data source interface within Grafana or using a configuration file.
 This page explains how to set up and enable the data source capabilities using Grafana.

-If you are using your own installation of Grafana, you can provision the Tempo data source using a YAML configuration file.
+If you're using your own installation of Grafana, you can provision the Tempo data source using a YAML configuration file.

 ## Before you begin

 To configure a Tempo data source, you need administrator rights to your Grafana instance and a Tempo instance configured to send tracing data to Grafana.

-If you are provisioning a Tempo data source, then you also need administrative rights on the server hosting your Grafana instance.
+If you're provisioning a Tempo data source, then you also need administrative rights on the server hosting your Grafana instance.
 Refer to [Provision the data source](#provision-the-data-source) for next steps.

 ![Provisioned data source warning](/media/docs/grafana/data-sources/tempo/tempo-data-source-provisioned-error.png)